 Schizoaffective disorder occurs when a person experiences a combination of mood disorder symptoms and schizophrenia symptoms.
 When people suffer from schizoaffective disorder, their symptoms may be severe enough to interfere with their ability to function appropriately every day.
 They may find it difficult to maintain relationships, to keep a job, or to stay in school.
 Unfortunately, schizoaffective disorder is still a widely misunderstood and often misdiagnosed mental illness due to the immense difference in how each person experiences the disorder.
 There is no identified cure for the disorder, but by receiving proper treatment, individuals with schizoaffective disorder can lead happy and productive lives.

-At Ohio Hospital for Psychiatry, we recognize how devastating and debilitating the effects of schizoaffective disorder can be on the individual suffering from it, as well as on that person’s family and friends.
+At Ohio Hospital for Psychiatry, a leading hospital for schizoaffective disorder in Columbus, we recognize how devastating and debilitating the effects of schizoaffective disorder can be on the individual suffering from it, as well as on that person’s family and friends.
 Our treatment center provides a full continuum of care that can help you learn how to gain control over your symptoms.
 We are a 90 bed, free-standing behavioral healthcare hospital that offers a safe and secure environment where you can receive the most thorough treatment possible.
 You do not have to continue suffering from the effects of schizoaffective disorder.
-You can get the help you need and deserve at Ohio Hospital for Psychiatry.
+You can get the help you need and deserve at our treatment center.

 Helping a Loved One or Family Member Get Treatment